S. L. Puram Sadanandan

 S. L. Puram Sadanandan (15 April 1928 – 17 September 2005) was an Indian playwright and film scriptwriter from Kerala, India.

 Career

 In 1967, he got the first ever National Film Award for Best Screenplay for the film Agniputhri.

-Death
+Personal life

+Sadanandan was married to Omana Sadanandan and had two sons, Jayasurya (who directed the films Speed Track, Angel John and Jack & Daniel) and Jayasoma.
 He died on 17 September 2005.
-He was survived by his wife Omana Sadanandan and two sons, Jayasurya (who directed the films Speed Track Angel John and Jack & Daniel) and Jayasoma.